 In 2010, the Denton County Commissioner’s Court considered and approved a plaque with language claiming the monument as “a testimony that God created all men equal” in response to Hudspeth’s concerns about the monument.

-But now, bolstered by the national debate regarding Confederate symbols after the Charleston massacre, Hudspeth is again intent on having the statue placed in the museum inside the historic Denton County Courthouse on the Square, because, regardless of whether the fountains worked or not, it’s clear that Denton residents of color avoided them, he said.
+But now, bolstered by the national debate regarding Confederate symbols after the Charleston massacre, Hudspeth is again intent on having the statue placed in the museum inside the historic Denton County Courthouse on the Square, because regardless of whether the fountains worked or not, it’s clear that Black Denton residents avoided them, he said.

 “When they moved Quakertown, they put the sign at Quakertown.
-I didn’t go over there and look at it, because I said, ‘Give the people the money that you owe them for uprooting them and putting them over there into nothing,’ ” Hudspeth told Truthout, referring to the town’s new location at Denton’s Solomon Hill.
+I didn’t go over there and look at it because I said, ‘Give the people the money that you owe them for uprooting them and putting them over there into nothing,'” Hudspeth told Truthout, referring to the Black community’s relocation to Denton’s Solomon Hill.

 For now, Hudspeth says he is committed to continuing his organizing efforts and getting the issue of the monument put back onto the Denton County Commissioner’s Court agenda.